Vaibhaviraut26/90DaysOfDevOps/2026/day-02/linux-architecture-notes.md

 - Restarts failed services automatically
 - systemd keeps the system stable and available.

-## ""How Processes Are Created & Managed""
+## How Processes Are Created & Managed

 A process is a program in execution